 A maximum to minimum uniformity ratio of 10:1 should not be exceeded.
 It is important to allow time for the driver's eye to adjust to lower light levels.
-The first poles should be located on the side of the incoming traffic approaching the illuminated area.
-The eye can more quickly adjust to increased or increasing light level.
+The first light poles should be located on the side of the incoming traffic approaching the illuminated area.
+The eye can adjust to increased or increasing light level more quickly.
 In transition from a lighted to an unlighted portion of the highways, the level should be gradually reduced from the level maintained on the lighted section.
-This may be accomplished by having the last pole occur on the opposite roadway.
+This may be accomplished by having the last light pole occur on the opposite roadway.
 The roadway section following lighting termination should be free of hazards or decision points.
 Lighting should not be terminated before changes in background lighting or roadway geometry, or at the location of traffic control devices.
+It is also important to ensure color consistency when lighting a highway/pedestrian corridor, as white and yellow conflict with each other.